Mycology – Anti-Fungal Susceptibility Testing of Yeast and Filamentous Fungi

 Isolates must be received as pure culture only.
 Samples received in a mixed/contaminated state will be cancelled upon receipt.
 If a lab is unable to isolate a pure culture of the fungus under investigation they should consider submitting appropriate direct specimens for Fungal Culture to PHO Mycology Laboratory, or should contact the PHO Microbiologist that oversees Mycology to discuss.

-Isolates of Candida albicans submitted without required testing indications as mentioned above, will be cancelled and referred to Provincial susceptibility data for Candida species (2014-2018) showing its usual susceptibility to all antifungal agents.
+Isolates of Candida albicans submitted without required testing indications as mentioned above, will be cancelled and referred to Provincial susceptibility data for Candida albicans (2014-2018) showing its usual susceptibility to all antifungal agents.

 For yeast isolates repeatedly isolated from the same patient, susceptibility testing is performed up to one time per week.
 Requests for repeat susceptibility testing within <7 days of each other will be cancelled and referred back to the previous yeast isolate’s susceptibility testing results.